 Mumps is a contagious disease spread by the mumps virus, which belongs to the paramyxovirus family.
 Symptoms include a headache, high body temperature, and fatigue at the onset.
 In most cases, it can cause major swelling in some salivary glands (parotitis), which results in puffy cheeks and an achy and swollen jaw.

-Check out an overview of the signs and symptoms of mumps below:
+Here’s a detail insight of the signs and symptoms of mumps below:

 Sometimes, even after being vaccinated, some people get mumps.
 However, in most cases, they lead to fewer intense symptoms and lesser complications.

-Mumps are caused by a virus known as the mumps virus.
+Mumps is caused by a virus known as the mumps virus.
 When a person becomes infected with the virus, it can spread to others by contact with saliva or the infected person's nose and throat secretions.

 This disease is transmitted when an infected individual spreads the infection to others via: